 We've translated and adapted the following recipe from the original Dutch in Koekje cookbook.
 It has been republished on this site with the permission of the publisher.
-While we've converted the recipe to US measurements, please keep in mind that this is a famous patissier's precision recipe, and you'll get the best results using a kitchen scale and the original European measurements which we've provided in brackets.
+While we've converted the recipe to US measurements, please keep in mind that this is a famous patissier's precision recipe, and you'll get the best results using a kitchen scale and the original European measurements which we've provided.

 - 1 egg (beaten)

 - 1 traditional Dutch figurine mold (or cookie cutters)

 Add 7/8 cup/170 grams of the brown sugar to a saucepan along with the honey and 1/3 cup/80 grams of the water.
 Bring to a boil.

 Remove the saucepan from the heat and stir in both types of flour and the salt.
 Allow the dough to rest for 1 day, covered, at room temperature.

 Mix in the remaining 1 1/2 tablespoons/20 grams of bruine basterdsuiker, ground aniseed, the remaining 1 1/3 tablespoons/20 grams of water and the baking powder, and mix.
 Turn the dough out onto a floured surface and roll it out to 1/2-inch/1 centimeter thick.

 Preheat the oven to 410 degrees F/210 degrees C.